Rainy day photography sometimes you cannot get around it

-A small garbage bag over your camera with a hole for the lens is a great addition (or if you want to buy a rain cover that works as well).
+A small garbage bag over your camera with a hole for the lens is a great addition.
+If you want to buy a rain cover that works as well.
 Take a cloth with you to wipe the lens and camera when you are done.

 Who are we……….